Consensys/Uniswap-audit-report-2018-12/Uniswap-working.md

 - [Docs](https://docs.uniswap.io/)
 - [Runtime Verifications Formal Specification of Market Maker Model](https://github.com/runtimeverification/verified-smart-contracts/blob/uniswap/uniswap/x-y-k.pdf)

+#### Summary of Formal Verification work done by Runtime Verification

+We were provided with a [report](https://github.com/runtimeverification/verified-smart-contracts/blob/uniswap/uniswap/x-y-k.pdf) by Runtime Verification Inc. describing some properties of Uniswap exchange.
+This report contains a formal specification of the Uniswap exchange model (constant product market maker model) that includes a description of price discovery including fees, tokens trading and adding/removing liquidity.

+Since the implementation is restricted by the EVM to integer arithmetic, the main purpose of this report is to analyze the difference between the theoretical model and the implemented model.
+This report only analyzes rounding errors that are made on the transition to integer arithmetics.
+It proves that no attack can be made to benefit from rounding errors, and that every rounding error is made in favour of the liquidity pool.

+This report does not cover all possible attacks on the actual smart contract system, such as frontrunning, reentrancy, etc.

 #### Scope

 | Contract file name  |                SHA1 Hash                 |